|

 Unlike plastic, however, an orange peel or a leftover lemon will break down in a matter of weeks or months when added to a well-managed compost pile.
 It’s just another type of organic matter with a rightful place in the circle of life-giving nutrients that pass from one organism to the next in nature.

-Primarily, citrus is accused of being too acidic for compost bins and taking too long to break down.
+Primarily, orange peels and other citrus food scraps are accused of being too acidic for compost bins and taking too long to break down.
 While citrus is acidic and does take longer to decompose, that doesn’t necessarily make it a problem for compost bins when properly managed.

 The amount of time it takes for citrus peels to break down in a compost pile depends largely on how the pile is managed.
 It can take anywhere from a few weeks to well over a year.